11 Healthcare Establishments Sealed In Capital - UrduPoint

 11 Healthcare Establishments Sealed In Capital

-The Islamabad Healthcare Regulatory Authority (IHRA) has sealed 11 Healthcare Establishments (HCEs) in different areas of Islamabad Capital Territory (ICT) on malpractices
+The Islamabad Healthcare Regulatory Authority (IHRA) has sealed 11 Healthcare Establishments (HCEs) in different areas of Islamabad Capital Territory (ICT) on malpractice

 The IHRA's inspection teams carried out inspections of 82 HCEs in different areas of ICT during the past two weeks.